 They are intrusive enough to question the ‘sleeping arrangements’, trying to convince Ray that twin beds are better than a double: “Once [Petey’s crying or being close to Helen] disturbs your sleep, you aren’t the same.
 You can’t train the next day.
 It’s better for you that you don’t abuse yourself.”

 Who is it really better for?
 Alex knows what he wants, a Champion, and there is only one way to get it – manipulating Ray to believe he must put his personal needs for love and family aside.
 Ray has supportive foster parents now – but he learned early that needing anything from anyone is not easy to come by.

 Preying on Fear

-We watch Ray in conflict.
+We watch Ray in conflict, in The Young Fighter.
 He doesn’t want to fail himself, his managers, or his family.
 If he loses Alex and Lefty, all he has left is his day job.
 But if he listens to them, he can’t be close to Helen and Petey – and he needs them too.

 Alex is a master at manipulation.
 He plays upon Ray’s hope: “I’ll tell you this much, Billy Graham (and others), they’re all married men and they made the grade and they have nothing on the ball you haven’t got, so no reason you can’t too…”

 Ray can’t help but take Alex’s verbal reassurance as a green light: “That’s how I feel too!”
 With a big smile on his face, Ray makes a person-to-person call to “Mrs. Helen Drake.”
 Excitedly, he tells her that he has news – they now have a four-room apartment right next to the gym: “Ready to come down?” he asks.